Last update: 6/5/2021

 However, non-residents/non-citizens must monitor themselves for COVID-19 symptoms for 14 days after their arrival and report any symptoms to the nearest health facility.

-Zambian citizens and residents must quarantine at home for 14 days after their arrival.
+All asymptomatic Zambian citizens and residents must quarantine at home for 14 days after their arrival.

 Travel insurance with COVID-19 coverage to visit Zambia